 I learned that the prison, despite its close proximity, was always completely separate from the Minde, and the prisoners lived and worked under conditions worse than those of the workhouse inmates across the street.
 I leave you with one final photo of the prison’s interior, again from around 1910.
 I don’t know whether this was a living or working area.
 Either way, it must have been pretty grim.

-More details as I learn them.
-Keep in mind, though, that Anne and baby Ole not only survived this ordeal, but came to America a quarter-century later, and founded the family that today numbers in the thousands.
+Keep in mind that Anne and baby Ole not only survived this ordeal, but came to America a quarter-century later, and founded the family that today numbers in the thousands.